ekzhang/graphics-workshop/README.md

 # Graphics Workshop

 _This repo contains a selection of projects designed to help you learn the basics of computer graphics.
-We'll be using shaders to render interactive two-dimensional and three-dimensional scenes._
+We'll be writing shaders to render interactive two-dimensional and three-dimensional scenes._

-_Each of these projects aims to introduce a graphics technique that is extensively used in real-world applications.
-The code is designed to run in real time on modern GPUs.
-Feel free to take creative liberties to create a result that you find aesthetically pleasing!_
+_Each of these projects aims to introduce an important graphics technique that is extensively used in real-world applications.
+The code is designed to run in real time on modern GPUs, without requiring any extra software.
+Feel free to take creative liberties to produce a result that you find aesthetically pleasing!_

 <br>